Vipassana-Hawaii/seeingsecurity/welcome/README.md

  - Host Teacher has authority to mute anyone to protect the container.
  - If you don't like what you are hearing, just note "aversion"

+Please only use Zoom's chat function to communicate with host teacher only for technical issues.
+All Q&A sessions will be for live questions on video.

 Finally, We recommend you purcahse some headphones to ensure that you can hear the teachings clearly.
 Every computer is different in its ability to transmit sound, and headphones can be particularly helpful during instructions, Q&A periods and talks.

 ### COMMUNICATION
- Please only use Zoom's chat function to communicate with host teacher only for technical issues.
-All Q&A sessions will be for live questions on video.

-We hope to post all necessary information on the Phlyt Academy website so there is no need to check your email.
-If you need to reach out to the teachers for some reason or require technical support, please email information@vipassanahawaii.org and we will do our best to respond quickly.
+We hope to post all necessary information each day on the Phlyt Academy website so there is no need to check your email.
+If you need to reach out to the teachers for some reason or require technical support, please email vhretreatmanager@gmail.com and we will do our best to respond quickly.
 This is not an appropriate way to address emergency issues.

 Normally on physical retreats we have emergency protocols for yogis experiencing more psychological/spiritual emergencies.
 In this online format there is no way to provide support in an emergency capacity.
 We *insist* that all yogis have a designated "life-line" - someone or some people who are prepared to receive calls from you at any hour of the night in order to help settle you down and comfort you into a better state of mind.
 Please communicate with that person in advance of the retreat and give them our contact details.

 ### INTERVIEWS
 We will also be doing individual interviews on a 3-day rotation so every yogi will have 3 interviews and the chance to interview with 3 of the teachers.

 Your interview times and Zoom details for the next day will be posted on the Phlyt Academy website each evening.

 The interview schedule for this will be complex given the range of geographic location between all of us.
 Please be understanding in our limited ability to get you to interview with the teacher/s you want.
 We do not take requests and appreciate your confidence in the entire team.

 As usual, you will need to be very careful and considerate about the length of time your interviews take.
 Three individual interviews for this duration of retreat is quite generous and part of what we are looking forward to being able to offer in ways that may not be so easy in physical retreats of this size.
-Yogis will be joining a Zoom meeting at their allotted time so there will be no room for overlap or going over.
+Yogis will be joining a Zoom meeting at their allotted time so there will be no room for overlap or going overtime.

 ### SCHEDULE
 The daily schedule will be posted each night for the next day.
 Please keep close track because some things may be subject to change.
 As we are experimenting with this format, we may decide that we need to change the timing of one thing or another for unforseen reasons.
 We will do our best to communicate the change to you with as much forwarning as possible.
 Most importantly, keep an eye on each day's posted schedule and links.